thenormalsquid/bstree/c++/readme.md

 it used to be, it's inspiring to go back and revisit this simple data structure.

+### About the c++ in this repo...

+It's a mishmash of styles to be sure, and certainly reflects sensibilities developed using scripting languages such as Ruby and Python.

 ## TODO

 * (DONE) Extend `Tree` to add nodes`